devicons/public-upload-to-imgur/README.md

 # Publish to Imgur

-A GitHub Action that can upload "anonymous" images to Imgur using their API that gives you the URL of the newly created image.
+A GitHub Action that can upload "anonymous" (aka not tied to an account) images to Imgur using their API that gives you the URL of the newly created image.
-Note: By "anonymous" we mean that the image is not tied to an account (see [this](https://apidocs.imgur.com/#intro)).
+See [the Imgur docs](https://apidocs.imgur.com/#intro) for more details.

 **Purpose**